-This guide to horse fencing will assist you in comparing this fence type to those covered in our other guides such as shadowbox, chain link, aluminum, wrought iron or split rail fencing.
+This guide to horse fencing will assist you in comparing this fence type to those covered in our other guides such as shadowbox, chain link, aluminum, wrought iron or split rail fencing cost guide.
 We include cost of horse fencing, fence style and options, so you can research all the important information in one area.
 Want to know the cost of horse fencing?
 This guide has been written to help you understand the prices, details and styles available for all major types of horse fencing.

 |Horse Fence Cost for a 164 Linear Foot Project|

 |Average Cost||$1200 – $2500|

 Compare Horse Fencing Prices with Other Fence Types

 Horse fencing turns open ground into a corral where horses can be safely pastured.
 Aesthetically, wood or brown vinyl/PVC horse fence creates the rustic feel of a ranch.
 White horse fencing gives the property the appearance of an estate where horses are part of a comfortable, leisurely lifestyle.
 If you’re primary concern is to have an affordable and practical barrier for your animals, then wire mesh horse fencing is a very good choice.

 Also called ranch fencing, horse fencing is available in several heights and styles with a range of accessories, so you can customize the look you want for your property.